divagr18/Helix/README.md

 # Helix

-**Helix** is a self-hosted code intelligence platform for Python projects.
-It automatically generates comprehensive documentation, creates missing docstrings, updates stale docs, generates tests cases and refactor suggestions, and helps you understand unfamiliar codebases through deep static analysis and AI-powered insights.
+Helix is an innovative platform designed to transform the way engineering teams interact with their codebase.
+Built on a high-performance Rust engine, Helix parses your entire codebase into a verifiable Merkle-hashed graph, enabling deep code understanding.

+Helix generates living documentation, surfaces architectural insights, and connects code to its runtime behavior.
+Refactor with confidence, generate and execute test cases, explore dependencies visually, and onboard faster with AI-powered explanations.

 ![Dashboard](screenshots/HomePage.png)